BorjaMerino/DNS-Polygraph/README.md

 Organizing the answers in this way saves a lot of work, allowing you to focus only on the apparently unrelated responses.

 The graphical interface of the application is shown below.
 You just have to select the network interface and click on the Capture button.
 After clearing the cache DNS it will start getting the responses from your resolver.
 The datagrid columns are self-explanatory except perhaps the one called **"R"**.
-This indicates the DoH resolver selected (G form Google and C for CloudFlare).
+This indicates the DoH resolver selected (*G* for Google and *C* for CloudFlare).
 Here an example:

 ![alt text](https://2.bp.blogspot.com/-nIslM3PdD-E/XCNnU7tiYZI/AAAAAAAANyY/QW6__a9m80MsDooUmV3h6DplCdaBEmD7gCLcBGAs/s1600/DSN%2BPolygraph%2BMain.png "DNS Polygraph")